RodolfoAMaranhao/RodolfoAMaranhao.github.io/Drinking_driving.md

 After that, we can check the correlation coefficients to avoid multicolinearity and our p values to see what features we will keep in our ml models

-As expected, age, grade and having a driver's license are highly correlated and should not be added in conjunction to an ml model.
+As expected, age, grade and having a driver's license are highly correlated and should not be added in conjunction to a Machine Learning model.
 From our EDA it makes sense to keep grade and drop the other two.

 ### 4. Create Machine Learning Models